mattvenn/hackspace-power-controller/README.md

     1: lathe    inducted
     select to start

-next button pressed  -showing Nic is already using machine for 1 hour 21 secs
+next button pressed  - showing Nic is already using machine for 1 hour 21 secs

     --------------------
     2: mill     inducted